hpc-carpentry/hpc-python/_episodes/17-cluster.md

 > and scripts under version control: `snakemake --archive`.
 > What's more, it also installs any required dependencies if they can be installed
 > using Anaconda's `conda` package manager.
+> You can use this feature for this tutorial
+> (I've already added all of the files to version control for you),
+> but if you want to use this feature in your own work,
+> you should familiarize yourself with a VCS tool like Git.
 >
 > For more information on how to use this feature, see
 > [http://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html](http://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html)